craftcms/feed-me/README.md

 ### Using with a Cron job

 Scheduling feed processing is not something thats currently built into Feed Me.
 Instead, you'll need to setup a Cron job, or a similar scheduled task to fire the feed processing at the desired interval.

-Right-click on the 'Direct feed link' icon (next to the delete icon) on the main Feed Me page and select 'Copy Link Address'.
+Find the 'Direct feed link' icon (next to the delete icon) on the main Feed Me page and copy this URL.
 Use one of the following to setup as a Cron Job - replacing the URL with what you just copied.

 ```
 /usr/bin/wget -O - -q -t 1 "http://your.domain/actions/feedMe/feeds/runTask?direct=1&feedId=1&passkey=FwafY5kg3c"